leolani/cltl-knowledgeextraction/README.md

 ### Triple extraction implementations

 The triples consist of subject, predicate and object alongside with their semantic types.
 In case of a statement, the triple is accompanied by a perspective.
-In the case of a question the triple is incomplete.
-Below are a few examples of the triples which are the output of analyzers:
+Below is an example of the triples which are the output of analyzers:

 * `“My sister enjoys eating cakes” lenka-sister_enjoy_eating-cakes `

-* ` “What does my sister enjoy?” lenka-sister_enjoy_? `

 The elements of the triple are separated with underscore; while dash is used to separate elements of multiword expressions.
 When a multiword expression is actually a collocation, the multiword expression is marked with apostrophes